natgo/wt-wiki-scraper/wikitext-transpiled/ground/M60A3%20TTS%20(China).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Chinese medium tank {{Battle-rating}}.
-It was introduced in [[Update 1.91 "Night Vision"]].
+The '''{{Specs|name}}''' is currently the only two MBTs in ROCA active service alongside with CM11 since 1990s.
+Due to the aging of their already obsolete M48A1 fleet and intensify of possible cross-strait conflict, ROCA ordered 460 M60A3 TTS from US stocks (160 in 1994 and 300 in 1996 respectively, delivered from 1995 to 2002) to upgrade their tank fleet with more advanced FCS than PLAGF tanks.
+Although the outbreak of war was adverted, these tanks would mostly be used by ROCA armored corps on the main island; after the plans to upgrade all these tanks domestically with 120 mm gun and new FCS were cancelled in favor for retrofitted M1A2T, the remaining operable tanks will serve ROCA for the time being until the new tanks deliver from 2024.
+With only 108 M1A2T deliver in future, some of these M60A3 TTS will receive FCS upgrades while some will upgrade their now-discontinued engines to higher output Renk America AVDS-1790-2 CAU (1050 hp).

-As with the previous [[M48A1 (China)|M48A1]], this M60A3 is a US medium tank operated by Taiwan.
+Introduced in [[Update 1.91 "Night Vision"]] with the Chinese tech-tree, as with the previous [[M48A1 (China)|M48A1]], this M60A3 is a US medium tank operated by Taiwan.
 It boasts thermal sights, a two-plane stabilizer, good gun handling, and a wide selection of ammunition.
-It does suffer from a large profile, average mobility, and inadequate protection, but the M60A3 TTS is by and large a reliable tank that complements the contemporary [[ZTZ59D1]] quite well.
+It does suffer from a large profile, average mobility, and inadequate protection, utilize its more advanced FCS and stay behind the line with covers for maximum efficiency.

-Succeeding the M60A3 is the [[CM11]], which uses the same hull but boasts better chemical protection and firepower.
+Succeeding the M60A3 is the [[CM11]], which uses the same hull but now equipped with GIAT ERA packages and new ammunitions.

 == General info ==
 === Survivability and armour ===